rachmach95/PoetryComparison/units/01-theory/02-knowledge/Readme.md

 ### Part II: Apply

 Find a Twitter or Tumblr account you enjoy.
 Use the five modes to analyze how that user is making arguments about who they are as a person.
 Include a link to the account in question in your journal entry.
+You may also write about Slack, if you prefer.